dunkelfalke80/serial-library/README.md

 - eReadFull: Reads until the buffer is full or a timeout has occured.
 - eReadEtx: Reads until an ETX (End of Text) character is encountered.

+## License
+This project is licensed under the MIT No Attribution license.
+Feel free to use it as you wish.